-All those lands underlying an existing pier with catwalk and boat lift, lying adjacent to that parcel described in Grant Deed recorded December 12, 2017, as Document Number 2017-0098348-00 in Official Records of said County.
+All those lands underlying an existing pier, catwalk and boat lift lying adjacent to that parcel described in Gift Grant Deed recorded February 17, 2017, as Document Number 2017-0012162-00 in Official Records of said County.

 TOGETHER WITH any applicable Impact Area(s).